API

 with the data specified below.

-The request encoding is UTF-8.
-Required fields are marked with an asterisk.
+Request encoding is UTF-8.
+Mandatory fields are marked with an asterisk.

 • secure*